emeraldocean123/nixos-config/README.md

 Regularly update flake.lock to keep dependencies current.
 For advanced Home Manager configurations, refer to the home/ directory for each host.
+Both hosts support joseph and follett users with tailored configurations.